bebytes_derive

 BeBytes Derive

 BeBytes Derive is a procedural macro crate that provides a custom derive macro for generating serialization and deserialization methods for network structs in Rust.
-The macro generates code to convert the struct into a byte representation (serialization) and vice versa (deserialization) using big endian order.
+The macro generates code to convert the struct into a byte representation (serialization) and vice versa (deserialization) supporting both big endian and little endian byte orders.
 It aims to simplify the process of working with network protocols and message formats by automating the conversion between Rust structs and byte arrays.

 Note: BeBytes Derive is currently in development and has not been thoroughly tested in production environments.
 Use it with caution and ensure proper testing and validation in your specific use case.